Zoom: Record a Lecture and Post it to Blackboard (Faculty)

 - Decide how you want to share your material.

-- Paste the hyperlink into an email message, Blackboard announcement, etc. to share with invitees.
+- Paste the link into an email message, Blackboard page, or other area to share with others.

 - Step 5 - Add the Link to Your Blackboard Course